Visceral Osteopathy & Abdominal Massage

 The gut plays and important role in our overall health and well-being.
 When we are in a state of chronic stress we are living within what is known as a sympathetic state.
 While this state helps us when there is an emergency and for a temporary amount of time, when we are constantly living in this state, it becomes chronic and can affect our health, physically, mentally and emotionally.
 Our digestive process relies on the parasympathetic part of our autonomic nervous system, especially via the Vagus nerve. helping us to rest and digest.
 When we are constantly in a sympathetic state, our body thinks were are in a state of danger and therefore it keeps its energy for our stressful state, ready to take flight or fight, which in turn reduces our parasympathetic state and prevents our digestive process from working optimally.
 Seventy-percent of our immune system is within our gut so when our gut isn’t functioning properly it may also affect our immunity and its ability to function optimally.
 Managing stress in our lives is vital for good health.

-Visceral Osteopathy and abdominal massage can help induce feelings of deep relaxation which may help to improve vagal tone and improve our parasympathetic state, which can aid in improving our overall health and well-being.
+Visceral Osteopathy and abdominal massage can help induce feelings of deep relaxation which may help to improve vagal tone and improve our parasympathetic state.
+Whether you have digestive issue or not, having a general treatment can aid your overall health and well-being.